vaibhavarora14/ecmascript-library-template/README.md

 ## Status and next steps

-The template is still pretty new (March 2020) and was done to author JavaScript libraries using ECMAScript modules for Node.js >= 12.
+The template is still pretty new (March 2020) and was done to author EcmaScript libraries using ECMAScript modules for Node.js >= 12.
 Gradually, or given requests, **we could update it to support**:

 - Using different CI environments than GitHub actions
 - Authoring browser libraries
 - Generating `README.md` table of contents automatically
 - Better default `README.md` content (Install, API, Examples, ...)
-- `create-javascript-library` command line that would get most of the setup done easily
+- `create-EcmaScript-library` command line that would get most of the setup done easily
 - `.github` Pull requests template, issues templates, CONTRIBUTING files
 - add or change scripts to allow for auto-formatting
 - provide documentation on how to protect branches on GitHub